How to Enter and Exit Social Gatherings in Portugal

 (Well…)

 Using the knee slap gesture to signal departure in Portugal.
-The knee slap is the universal non-verbal signal that the night is over.
+The knee slap is a non-verbal signal that the night is concluding.

 Once you have everyone’s attention, use a phrase to signal your departure.
-Be careful with “Vou-me embora”—it can sound a bit harsh, as if you are upset or in a rush to leave.
+The phrase “Vou-me embora” can sound harsh, almost as if you are upset.
+Choose softer phrases.

 EnglishPortuguese